Spy Games: Plot

 Harry (Bill Pullman) is a seasoned CIA agent who is looking to forget his past and become his cover identity—a jazz club owner in Helsinki, Finland.
 Natasha (Irène Jacob) is a young, ambitious SVR (KGB) agent who is looking to secure a future for herself amidst the chaos of the new Russian Federation and her floundering intelligence agency.
 Originally assigned to spy on Harry, Natasha has fallen in love with the object of her spying, and her assignment has led to a torrid love affair between the two.
 Like all couples, they are keeping secrets from each other—but in their case, the secrets have international implications.

 Harry's life with Natasha is disrupted when a young, over-zealous CIA agent, Dave (Glenn Plummer), comes to Helsinki to intercept a videotape encoded with state secrets en route from New York City.
 The videotape's hidden code is so sensitive that those who come in contact with the tape are soon killed.
 Dave is pursuing the unsuspecting courier, a manic ex-bond trader named Max (Bruno Kirby), who is unaware of what he is carrying.
 Max took the job by chance, following his recent prison term for stock market fraud.
 Natasha sees the videotape as a possible ticket out of the SVR and into the United States and the American Dream.
 In fact, everyone involved except Harry is planning to exploit the encoded videotape.
-Harry's only plan is to prevent Natasha from getting herself killed—or worse, from leaving him for U.S.
+Harry's only plan is to prevent Natasha from getting herself killed—or worse, from leaving him for the U.S.